goooofie/BasiX/README.md

 ⚠️ **THIS IS THE BASIC VERSION OF CLASSIX, IF YOU WANT SOMETHING BIGGER, CHECK OUT CLASSIX** ⚠️

+To see the game list or console list, just press on the txt file above.

 # Advantages

 **Smaller:** BasiX is much smaller than ClassIX, only having 10 consoles.
 This makes it better if you have a bad internet connection.